 The CUPE Constitution accordingly belongs to the members of CUPE.
 It determines the Union's objectives and how the Union operates.
-It forms the basis for the functioning of the more than 2.200 CUPE local unions across Canada.
+It forms the basis for the functioning of the more than 2,200 CUPE local unions across Canada.

-PAUL MOIST
+PAUL MOIST National President

-faul main.
+faul moest.